 Doctors may find it challenging to diagnose endometriosis, as there is no singular test to confirm the condition.
 Symptoms may also resemble those of other health problems.

 A laparoscopy is often the best way to diagnose endometriosis, but this presents significant challenges.
-Therefore, doctors may use a combination of the following:
+Therefore, doctors

 Doctors most commonly use laparoscopy to confirm if a person has endometriosis and determine the extent of the condition.
 During the procedure, a surgeon inserts a camera or laparoscope through a small incision in the pelvis to visualize the presence of endometriosis.